OBDb/Subaru-WRX-STI/README.md

   - 2021 STI EJ25 Final Edition (Japan market)
   - Various market-specific special editions celebrating the STI's heritage

 The WRX STI was discontinued after 2021, marking the end of the EJ25 era.
-While the standard WRX continues with a new generation, the STI nameplate has been retired from the current lineup as of 2022. [[Subaru STI Heritage]](https://www.subaru.com/enthusiasts/sti.html)
+While the standard WRX continues with a new generation, the STI nameplate has been retired from the current lineup as of 2022.

 ## Contributing